djstevenson/Down-issue-242/README.md

 ISSUE LINK: https://github.com/johnxnguyen/Down/issues/242

-The issues are shown in HtmlVisitor.swift
+The issues are shown in HtmlVisitor.swift - in this stripped-down example, it's a simple edit to the Down package's own DebugVisitor.swift

 ## Build instructions